mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

 ## Applications of RD Designs

-Regression Discontinuity (RD) designs have widespread applications in empirical research across **economics, political science, marketing, and public policy**.
-These applications leverage **threshold-based decision rules** to identify causal effects in real-world settings where **randomized experiments** are infeasible.
+Regression Discontinuity (RD) designs have widespread applications in empirical research across economics, political science, marketing, and public policy.
+These applications leverage threshold-based decision rules to identify causal effects in real-world settings where randomized experiments are infeasible.

 Key applications include: